Registration

 Once you have received the pass:

-2. I download and print the sworn statement
+1. I download and print the affidavit

-6. I'll make an appointment on SmartAgenda to get the CMS card from the school registrar's office, upon presentation of the enrollment certificate (on paper or on your phone)
+5. I'll make an appointment on SmartAgenda to get the CMS card from the school registrar's office, upon presentation of the enrollment certificate (on paper or on your phone)

 🏢 In-person registration (starting August 24)